 Your allergies could start acting up anywhere.
-It could be in a restaurant or when you’re out with friends when you’re walking on the street, or around certain animals.
+It could be in a restaurant or when you’re out with friends while you’re walking on the street, or even around certain animals.
 However, the most common form of allergies affecting respiratory organs and skin is triggered by simple house dust.
 Keeping your bedroom dust-free decreases your exposure to triggering pathogens by 33% because you spend about 1/3 of your day in your bedroom.

 Eliminate dust mites

 Dust mites, though microscopic, could be living in your bed and bedding.
 They may trigger in some people, especially when you’re in bed.
 There are ways to get rid of them, including:

 - Dust-mite-proof bed sheets: Use bed sheets that are dust-mite-proof for your bed and pillows.
 The best materials are cotton or wool.
 Don't be tricked into buying polyester or polyester blends, as dust mites love these.